 - A podiatrist can carry out a full biomechanical analysis and advise on whether you may need support in your shoes, called orthotics or if you need to do specific exercises to improve foot posture.

-- Many specialist running shops will offer a similar service when advising on the most appropriate footwear for your foot type and running style to buy.
+- Many specialists running shops will offer a similar service when advising on the most appropriate footwear for your foot type and running style to buy.

 The Hakan Alfredson’s heel drop protocol is a 12-week intensive strengthening program that has been shown to be successful in rehabilitating chronic Achilles tendon injuries.